 Most business owners, especially small business, believe that the general ledger can account for all the individual transactions of business.
 This is not true.
-For clarity and ease of analyzing the accounting information, you need to record individual transactions in special journals and subsidiary ledgers when doing bookkeeping exercise (or use a bookkeeping services to get away with it).
+For clarity and ease of analyzing the accounting information, you need to record individual transactions in special journals and subsidiary ledgers when doing bookkeeping exercise.
 Also, large business organizations that make thousands of transactions daily need to record their transactions in special journals and subsidiary ledgers.

 Types of subsidiary ledgers

 A subsidiary ledger is a category of similar accounts where you can record related transactions.
 For example, all transactions for individual creditors are recorded in the accounts payable subsidiary ledger.
 Note that the balances in each subsidiary ledger should equal what is indicated in the general ledger regarding creditors.
 There are three types of subsidiary ledgers.

 Fixed asset subsidiary ledger: is a record of every transaction regarding fixed assets (Also see FRS16: Property, Plant, and Equipment).